Practice Policies & Notices

 Client Acknowledgment

-By receiving services at A New Hope Psychiatric Services, you acknowledge that you have reviewed and understand this Financial Policy and accept responsibility for all fees, charges, and terms described herein.
+By receiving services at A New Hope Psychiatric Services, clients acknowledge that they are responsible for reviewing and complying with this Financial Policy and accept responsibility for all applicable fees, balances, payment obligations, and charges described herein.

 No Show, Contact, and Arrival Policy